‘She was screaming’: Driver trapped, seriously injured after bus slams into tree in Brockton

 BROCKTON, MASS.
-(WHDH) - Three people were injured Thursday morning, including the driver of a transit bus that clipped a fire hydrant and slammed head-on into a tree in Brockton, officials said.
+(WHDH) - Three people were injured, one seriously, when a Brockton Area Transit Authority bus clipped a fire hydrant and smashed head-on into a tree Thursday morning.

 Emergency crews responding to a reported crash involving a bat bus on East Street about 9 a.m. worked frantically to free the driver, who was left trapped in the wreckage, according to the Brockton Fire Department.